loftwah/tech-101/setup.md

 1. Go to the [RubyInstaller website](https://rubyinstaller.org/downloads/) and download the latest version of Ruby.
 2. Follow the installation instructions.
 3. Verify that Ruby is installed by running the following command: `ruby --version`

-### 1Password CLI

-1Password CLI is a command-line tool that allows you to manage your 1Password account and vaults from the terminal.

-Linux and macOS

-1. Open your terminal and run the following command to install the 1Password CLI: `brew install 1password-cli` (for macOS) `curl -sS https://downloads.1password.com/linux/keys/1password.asc | sudo gpg --dearmor --output /usr/share/keyrings/1password-archive-keyring.gpg` `echo 'deb [arch=amd64 signed-by=/usr/share/keyrings/1password-archive-keyring.gpg] https://downloads.1password.com/linux/debian/amd64 stable main' | sudo tee /etc/apt/sources.list.d/1password.list > /dev/null` `sudo apt-get update && sudo apt-get install 1password -y` (for Linux)
-2. Verify that 1Password CLI is installed by running the following command: `op --version`

-Windows

-1. Go to the [1Password CLI website](https://1password.com/downloads/command-line/) and download the app for Windows.
-2. Follow the installation instructions.
-3. Verify that 1Password CLI is installed by running the following command: `op --version`

 ### Visual Studio Code